xbeat/Machine-Learning/README.md

 Univariate analysis is a fundamental statistical method that focuses on examining and describing a single variable at a time.
 For continuous variables, this analysis involves understanding the distribution, central tendency, and spread of the data.
 Python, with its rich ecosystem of libraries, provides powerful tools for conducting univariate analysis efficiently.

+## Optimizing Transformer Models with KV Cache and Advanced Techniques

+Introduction to KV Cache

+KV Cache, short for Key-Value Cache, is a technique used to optimize the performance of transformer models.
+It stores precomputed key and value tensors from previous time steps, reducing redundant computations in autoregressive generation tasks.

 ## Introduction to Physics with Python

 Introduction to Physics with Python "Exploring Physics with Python" This slide deck will cover fundamental physics concepts and demonstrate how to simulate them using Python.